J. D. C. Pellow

 John Dynham Cornish Pellow MBE (1890–1960) was an English poet and civil servant.
+Pellow was one of the Georgian Poets.

 Life

 Pellow was born in London, where his father, William Pellow, was a civil servant.
 He wrote poetry throughout his life.

 Professionally, Pellow followed in his father's footsteps and joined the National Health Insurance Commission in 1908.
 In 1913, he was promoted, and eventually reached the rank of Senior Executive Officer.
 On his retirement in 1950, he was awarded an MBE.

 Poetry

 Poems by Pellow were included in the fourth and fifth anthologies of Georgian Poetry, for 1918–1919 and 1920–1922, edited by Sir Edward Marsh and also in several later anthologies: